-Skylar: We have a full studio album coming out in spring 2018, “We’re All Connected”, with 14 songs, we have about 30 originals ready to go.
+Skylar – Trees Of Life: We have a full studio album coming out in spring 2018, “We’re All Connected”, with 14 songs, we have about 30 originals ready to go.
 We’re so excited to drop this album.
 We’ve been working on it for the better part of the past year and a half.
 We’ve gone through a couple of rocky relationships with various musicians in order to get it done.
-We’ve put our blood, sweat and tears into it.
+We’ve put our blood, sweat, and tears into it.

 We love you, and we love the human race and it’s really what we’re all about.
-We hope you love you!
+We hope you love us!